Personal and Driving Requirements

 Cross Bordering and Territorial Restriction

-Cross Bordering into Albania, Kosovo, Montenegro, Bosna and Herzegovina is NOT allowed.
+Cross Bordering into Albania, Kosovo, Montenegro, Bosna and Herzegovina, Turkey is NOT allowed.

 A border cross must be requested at the time of booking.
 Additional fee of 39 EUR is applicable.